zuo-shi-yun/NotionLinkFix/README.md

       the request.
     - You can implement your own detection logic, such as whether the response contains `url_name`, whether the response is Cloudflare and other anti-crawler mechanism to intercept.
-    - The simplest way is to determine if the response status code is in `*self*.correct_status_code`.
+    - The simplest way is to determine if the response status code is in `self.correct_status_code`.
 This is how the original program is designed.

 Class properties that may help you:

-1. `*self*.proxy`: records the proxy configuration in the `config.yml` file.
+1. `self.proxy`: records the proxy configuration in the `config.yml` file.
-2. `*self*.timeout`: the request timeout.
+2. `self.timeout`: the request timeout.
 Requests exceeding this value will be treated as request failures.
-3. `*self*.USER_AGENTS`: stores a number of user clients to be used for request headers, which will be called in the `get_random_headers` function.
+3. `self.USER_AGENTS`: stores a number of user clients to be used for request headers, which will be called in the `get_random_headers` function.
-4. `*self*.CERTIFICATE_VERIFICATION`: records whether to ignore certificate verification configuration items in the `config.yml` file.
+4. `self.CERTIFICATE_VERIFICATION`: records whether to ignore certificate verification configuration items in the `config.yml` file.
-5. `*self*.correct_status_code`: status code representing a successful response.
+5. `self.correct_status_code`: status code representing a successful response.

 Class methods that may help you: